ibnbayo/startup-info/README.md

 ## Overview

 This provides investment insights for angel investors.
-It extracts key information from startup websites about their offerings and founders, and utilizes web scraping and natural language processing to analyse content.
+It extracts key information from startup websites about their offerings and founders, and utilises web scraping and natural language processing to analyse content.

 Getting it running
 ------------------